School of Music

 The School of Music accepts transfer credit from accredited graduate programs.
 Only courses that have received a grade of “B” or better will be considered, and transfer credit may account for up to 50 percent of the degree requirements.
 Transfer credit will be determined by the Associate Dean of the School of Music and be based upon evaluation of the student’s transcript and/or UNCSA School of Music placement assessments in consultation with the appropriate faculty.
 To receive consideration for transfer credit, a student must make a formal request in writing to the Associate Dean of the School of Music.

 All incoming Master of Music students will be required to take theory, ear training and music history proficiency examinations.
 A student who does not demonstrate proficiency with the material must take and successfully complete the appropriate graduate review course(s) during their first year in the program.

 B. Graduate Jury and Recital Requirements

 Graduate students are required to perform for all departmental juries.
-Consult the UNCSA School of Music Art Hub for specific information regarding juries.

 Master of Music students, with the exception of composition and voice, are required to present two full recitals.
 Composition students are required to present one recital, and voice students are required to present one recital and to perform at least one major opera role.
 Graduate Arts Certificate students concentrating in performance are required to present one full recital.
 In both the degree and the certificate, a student concentrating in performance satisfies the recital requirement through successful completion of both a juried recital hearing and a public performance of the same recital program.
 A student concentrating in composition satisfies the requirement through successful production of a recital of their own works under the guidance of their composition faculty.
-Consult the UNCSA School of Music Art Hub for specific information regarding recitals.

 C. Progression Towards Degree